-Essentially, the colon works as the sewer of the body.
+The colon works as the sewer of the body

 It’s also filled with good bacteria which can provide the body with a range of benefits.
-A healthy colon means that you’ll produce two to three bowel movements a day, and that these movements are fast and easy.
+A healthy colon means that you’ll produce two to three bowel movements a day and that these movements are fast and easy.
 A healthy stool is light brown and floats.
-Symptoms relating to digestive issues can often stem from other health issues.
-That being said, it’s important to be able to recognize specific symptoms and these include;
+Symptoms related to digestive issues can often stem from other health issues.
+That being said, it’s important to be able to recognize specific symptoms, and these include;

 - Chronic diarrhea